haydn/use-state-snapshots/README.md

 setState(newState, forceSnapshot);
 ```

-The `setState` function works just like the [useState](https://reactjs.org/docs/hooks-reference.html#usestate) version, with the exception of an additional `forceSnapshot` argument.
-When the `forceSnapshot` argument is true a new snapshot will be created irrespective of the amount of time since the last snapshot was created.
+The `setState` function works just as described in the [useState](https://reactjs.org/docs/hooks-reference.html#usestate) documentation, with the exception of an additional `forceSnapshot` argument.
+When the `forceSnapshot` argument is `true` a new snapshot will be created irrespective of the amount of time that has passed since the last snapshot was created.

-## setPointer
+### setPointer

 ```js
 setPointer(index);
 ```

-The `index` argument is the index of the snapshot you want to restore in the `snapshots` list.
-If a value less than 0 or greater than the list length is provide it will be automatically clamped to the lowest (`0`) or highest (`snapshots.length - 1`) allowed value.
+The `index` argument is the index of the snapshot the `snapshots` list you want to restore.
+If a value less than 0 or greater than the length of the snapshots list it will be automatically clamped to the lowest (`0`) or highest (`snapshots.length - 1`) allowed value.

 ## Functional Updates